THOMASjosephCatalano/Toke/README.md

 Toke Core integration/staging tree
 =====================================

-note: this is a work in progress
+note: this is a work in progress and altusnet was a business I started in NJ

 What is Toke?
 ----------------